The original and best Owl Crochet Hat

 Skipped stitches are worked in order.
 Crochet the first skipped stitch first, then the second skipped stitch.

-I am using a smaller hook than what is listed on the yarn.
+To create a tighter crochet, I am using a smaller hook than what is listed on the yarn.
 My yarn has a suggested hook of J-10/6mm.
 Using the 3.75mm hook a 4″x4″ swatch is 18 stitches and 21 rows.

 You will need about 120 yard of yarn.